neo954/sichuan-cookbook/README.md

-According to the Copyright Law of China, concerning a work of a legal person or other organization, the term of protection for the copyrights to that work shall be 50 years and shall end on Dec 31 of the 50th year after the work's first publication.
+According to the Copyright Law of China, concerning a work of a legal person or other organization, the term of protection for the copyrights to that work shall be 50 years and shall end on December 31 of the 50th year after the work's first publication.
 Consequently, the first edition of the *Sichuan Cookbook* (四川菜谱) entered the public domain after December 31, 2022.
 This project was made publicly available on January 1, 2023.

 ## Download a Digitized Copy of the Book